microsoft/autogen/samples/tools/autogenbench/README.md

 # AutoGenBench

 AutoGenBench is a tool for repeatedly running a set of pre-defined AutoGen tasks in a setting with tightly-controlled initial conditions.
 With each run, AutoGenBench will start from a blank slate.
 The agents being evaluated will need to work out what code needs to be written, and what libraries or dependencies to install, to solve tasks.
-The results of each run are logged, and can be ingested by analysis or metrics scripts (such as `autogenbench tabulate`) By default, all runs are conducted in freshly-initialized docker containers, providing the recommended level of consistency and safety.
+The results of each run are logged, and can be ingested by analysis or metrics scripts (such as `autogenbench tabulate`).
+By default, all runs are conducted in freshly-initialized docker containers, providing the recommended level of consistency and safety.

 AutoGenBench works with all AutoGen 0.1.*, and 0.2.* versions.